Premier League games off as ‘mark of respect’ to queen

 The third and deciding test between England and South Africa will resume at the Oval in London on Saturday after the England and Wales Cricket Board decided there would be no play on Friday.

-It will essentially be a three-day test – Day 1 on Thursday was washed out – and all players and coaches will wear black armbands, observing a minute’s silence followed by the national anthem – ”God Save the King.”
+It will essentially be a three-day test — day one on Thursday was washed out — and all players and coaches will wear black armbands, observing a minute’s silence followed by the national anthem, “God Save the King.”

 It wasn’t possible to add an extra day to the test match because the touring South Africans are flying home on Tuesday before heading to India and Australia.

+The women’s world middleweight title fight between Savannah Marshall and Claressa Shields on Saturday was postponed.

-Other events called off included cycling’s Tour of Britain, which also canceled the final two stages of the race scheduled for the weekend, and the third day of horse racing’s St. Leger festival in Doncaster.
-The St. Leger, one of British racing’s classics, will now take place on Sunday, organizers said Friday.
+Other events called off included cycling’s Tour of Britain, which canceled the final three stages, and the third day of horse racing’s St. Leger festival in Doncaster.
+The St. Leger, one of British racing’s classics, will take place on Sunday.

 Horse racing was the queen’s favorite sport.